vanillawc/.github/README.md

 ## Resources

-- [Building Web Components with Vanilla Javascript]: A primer on building vanilla web components by Ali Spittel
+- [Building Web Components with Vanilla Javascript][]: A primer on building vanilla web components by Ali Spittel
 - [Web Components Interoperability Lab][]: Demonstrations of how Web Componets can be integrated with common frameworks
+- [Custom Elements Everywhere][]: Framework compatibility with standard Web Components
-- [Web Components: From Zero to Hero][]: An introduction to writing raw web components
+- [Web Components: From Zero to Hero][]: An introduction to writing raw Web Components
-- [WebComponents.org][] - Community resource for finding and learning about Web Components.
+- [WebComponents.org][] - Community resource for finding and learning about Web Components
 - [Web Components The Right Way][] - Awesome list of Web Component resources.
 - [Open-WC.org][] - Set of defaults and recommendations to get started writing Web Components, anything from linting, testing, building, automating and demoing.